 Some companies are already on the right track and use different security mechanisms in their product development.
 In our experience, however, there are 10 common pitfalls in embedded security that you should definitely know about and counteract.

-- Long-term experience with embedded systems, including in the automotive and aerospace industries – we know the perspective of the developers as well as that of the security experts.
+- Long-term experience with embedded systems, including in the automotive, transportation and aerospace industries – we know the perspective of the developers as well as that of the security experts.

 - We are masters in “security” as well as “safety” and can appraise the implications one has on the other.

-- For instance, we have developed the security concepts and requirements for the OEMs in the automotive industry which the suppliers have to put into practice and refine.
+- For example, we have developed the security concepts and requirements for various OEMs in the automotive industry which the suppliers have to put into practice and refine.
 That’s how we know precisely how we can support you.